Please to continue.

-Serious Infections: In a clinical trial (N=7808) in women with postmenopausal osteoporosis, serious infections leading to hospitalization were reported more frequently in the Prolia® group than in the placebo group.
+Serious Infections: In a clinical trial (N=7808), serious infections leading to hospitalization were reported more frequently in the Prolia® group than in the placebo group.
 Serious skin infections, as well as infections of the abdomen, urinary tract and ear were more frequent in patients treated with Prolia®.

 Endocarditis was also reported more frequently in Prolia®-treated patients.
 The incidence of opportunistic infections and the overall incidence of infections were similar between the treatment groups.
 Advise patients to seek prompt medical attention if they develop signs or symptoms of severe infection, including cellulitis.